 Life was good – but family usage was down.
 Let’s be fair, my son was two at the time, so my wife’s usage was down.
-Around this same time we received an Apple TV, Netflix streaming was in and our home video collection was kind of out.
-We used it occasionally but went back to use VLC or XMBC on the computer.
+Around this same time, we received an Apple TV, Netflix streaming was in and our home video collection was kind of out.
+We used it occasionally but went back to using VLC or XMBC on the computer.
 I even had a database so multiple computers could share a single XBMC library.
 Normally though when we used this I was driving the mouse and starting the movie.
 It was my personal project that became for my personal use.

 Then the IOS app for Plex came out.
 After years of trying Plex on and off, I had a server that stayed up.
 I would really only use Plex on mobile, still going to Kodi for other systems.
 I think that flipped last year when Plex for PS3 was released.
-It was slow and buggy – but it gave an nice interface for the TV.
+It was slow and buggy – but it gave a nice interface for the TV.
 When we upgraded to a PS4 last Christmas, it truly became usable.

 Then my NAS died.
 I managed to get some stuff from backups but had to do a bunch of re-ripping to get everything back.
-At this point I didn’t rebuild a database for Kodi.
+At this point, I didn’t rebuild a database for Kodi.
 I didn’t really rely on Kodi at all.
 I migrated to optimizing the whole setup for Plex.
-I’ve lost some plugins, I’ve lost the skin features I liked, and on the computer I’ve lost the ability to use a mouse for the interface.
+I’ve lost some plugins, I’ve lost the skin features I liked, and on the computer, I’ve lost the ability to use a mouse for the interface.
 However, it is truly being used by the family who can use it simply to watch something.

 I still run Kodi on my laptop.
 Mostly this is for downloading metadata (which Plex ignores anyways) and having an offline catalog when I’m away of what media I have.
 I don’t watch much with it.
-However, when I was on the road I did have a video file that VLC couldn’t play (I’m was as a shocked as you are), Kodi played it without issues.
+However, when I was on the road I did have a video file that VLC couldn’t play (I was as shocked as you are), Kodi played it without issues.

-So Kodi in the household has become an also ran in the home usage election.
-I loved it and it had about a seven year run, I couldn’t however keep using it because they never managed to get shared libraries or set top box players correctly.
-For a single system you were using everything on – hands down use Kodi.
+So Kodi in the household has become an also-ran in the home usage election.
+I loved it and it had about a seven-year run, I couldn’t, however, keep using it because they never managed to get shared libraries or set-top box players correctly.
+For a single system, you were using everything on – hands down use Kodi.
 The learning curve between the products is about the same.
 If you are juggling multiple devices and systems in the house to play media on, Plex is the way to go.
 I will add one caveat, on the Amazon Fire Stick, the interface was like it was on the PS3, slow and buggy.